priya606/PROJECTS/DJANGO PROJECTS/README.md

+##Django project
-Built a personal portfolio using Django application
+Built a personal portfolio using django web framework